paul-voyles/motifextraction/examples/motifextraction/intermetallic/README.md

 1) The nearest neighbors of each atom in the model are identified.
 We crudely ignore "surface" atoms (because the model is in XYZ rather than CIF format and the non-cubic PBCs are not defined in this code) by only considering atoms with 10+ neighbors.
 The center atom + nearest neighbor structure (aka "clusters") are identified and extracted by running `python generate_clusters_for_alignment.py modelfiles/CuZr2_324.xyz` from the current directory directory.
 The clusters are saved in `data/clusters/`.

-2) The all-to-all alignment of the clusters is performed by running `./setup.sh`.
+2) The all-to-all alignment of the clusters is performed by running `./setup.sh` in the `alignment` directory.
 This file primarily runs `alignment/align_clusters.py` with each cluster as input; this file aligns all of the clusters in `data/clusters/` to the input structure.
 The results are stored in `data/results/`.
 Four metrics are calculated for each alignment using the file `alignment/extract_errors.py`; the results are stored in `data/errors/`.

 3) The error metrics are then reformatted into a set of dissimilarity matrices, and the geometric mean of the matrices is calculated to create a final dissimilarity matrix that we provide to HDBSCAN for clustering.
 This is done by running `python create_affinities.py` from the `clustering/` directory.